This white paper, originally released in October 2018, has been updated with data as of December 31, 2020.

 The mid-cap segment of the equity market is often overlooked, falling between headline-grabbing and widely followed large caps and small caps known for their high growth potential.
 Mid-caps—generally defined as companies between $2 billion and $10 billion in market capitalization, with some reaching north of $30 billion— have historically outperformed both small- and large-cap stocks, but don’t get much investor attention.

 The lines between market-cap categories can be blurry, leading many investors to believe that owning both large and small stocks provides sufficient exposure across the market-cap spectrum.
 In fact, data point to a clear underrepresentation of the asset class.
-Mid caps make up about 26% of the overall equity market, according to a breakdown of the Russell indexes, but actual investments into the asset class only account for about 13% of all invested assets, as represented by Morningstar asset flows.
+Mid-caps make up about 24% of the overall equity market, according to a breakdown of the Russell indexes, but actual investments into the asset class only account for over 12% of all invested assets, as represented by Morningstar asset flows.

 Investors lacking a dedicated allocation to mid-caps may be missing exposure to a crucial segment.
 Mid-cap stocks have proven to be a positive addition to a diversified portfolio of equities, both in terms of boosting portfolio return and lowering risk.

 Mid-Cap Allocation Tool

 Use this interactive tool to see how an allocation to mid-cap stocks may improve an equity portfolio’s performance and mitigate risk over time.